amoschoomy/calendar/test-strategy.md

 This functionality requires the run_calendar method which requires user input, so mocked input are used.

-We will use **path coverage** is used to cover all possible user input paths and therefore implying 100% branch coverage and 100% statement coverage
+We will use **branch coverage** to cover all possible user input branches and therefore implying 100% statement coverage

 **Miscalleanous**